-The Washington-based advocacy group that triggered U.S. scrutiny of Facebook Inc. (FB)’s privacy practices asked the Federal Trade Commission to review the company’s shift to displaying default e-mail addresses for its users.
+The Washington-based advocacy group that triggered U.S. scrutiny of Facebook Inc. (FB:US)’s privacy practices asked the Federal Trade Commission to review the company’s shift to displaying default e-mail addresses for its users.

 The Electronic Privacy Information Center wrote the FTC today urging the agency to investigate Facebook’s decision to display @facebook.com e-mail addresses under the ‘Contacts Info’ section of users’ profiles.

 “Not only did the company falsely represent to users that they would be able to choose whether to adopt the @facebook.com e-mail address as their default address, by substituting the company’s own e-mail service for the e-mail service preferred by the user,” the company has placed users’ e-mail on its own servers, giving it control over and access to the private communications of Facebook users, the privacy group said in its letter to the commissioners

 “People are upset about this,” Marc Rotenberg, executive director of the Electronic Privacy Information Center, said in an interview.
 “There is a big problem with users being forced to default to Facebook’s e-mail.”

 Andrew Noyes, a spokesman for Facebook, said the company has been “updating addresses on Facebook to make them consistent across our site.”

 “In addition to everyone receiving an address, we’re also rolling out a new setting that gives people the choice to decide which addresses they want to show on their timelines,” Noyes said in an e-mailed statement, referring to a feature for sharing information introduced in September 2011.

 Facebook announced it planned to implement the default e- mail addresses in an April 12 blogpost.